culturecreates/artsdata-planet-lavitrine/README.md

 # Data pipelines for LaVitrine

-The Artsdata-Planet-Lavitrine pipeline transforms data in the Artsdata data model into the LaVitrine data model.
+The artsdata-planet-lavitrine pipeline transforms data in the Artsdata data model into the LaVitrine data model.

 The LaVitrine data model differs from the Artsdata data model mainly in the properties of **Event Series** and **Offer**.